Nissan Cherry: Second generation (F10; 1974)

 In Europe, the Cherry F10 was officially known as the Datsun 100A F-II (with A10 engine) or 120A F-II (with A12 engine), but period marketing material also included the "Cherry" nameplate.
 The A12 powered 120A F-II was the most common model, with the coupé only being available with the larger engine in the UK.
 National importers had significant leeway in this period and names often varied between markets; in Switzerland, for example, the FII station wagon was marketed as the "Hobby".

 In New Zealand the 100A four-door sedan (1.0-litre A10 motor) was assembled from CKD kits as a price leader for the Datsun range – due to the choice of engine, it was the smallest engined car assembled in New Zealand at the time, the engine (988 cc) being smaller than the Mini's 998 cc unit.
 Production continued well after the N10 model replaced it overseas, eventually being discontinued in late 1980, with the N10 5-door hatchback replacing it in 1981.

-In the USA, only the coupé and wagon were offered, and only with the 1.4-litre engine.
+In the US, only the coupé and wagon were offered, and only with the 1.4-litre engine.
 In Canada, the two-door sedan was also available.

 It was not launched in the UK market until 1976, due to the popularity of the original Cherry model there.
 Once it went on sale, it was a good seller and helped the Datsun brand maintain strong sales figures.